-When the area subject to concession, in part or whole, is occupied by families or communities that implicate the resettlement, the company/applicant is obliged to compensate such populations on terms to be regulated in a memorandum of understanding.
+When the area subject to concession, in part or whole, is occupied by families or communities that imply the resettlement, the company/applicant is obliged to indemnify such populations on terms to be regulated.

-The just compensation must be executed by means of memorandum of understanding between the Government, the company and the communities, and the memorandum is prerequisite for the granting of the mining exploitation rights.
+The just indemnification must be executed by means of memorandum of understanding between the Government, the company and the communities, and the memorandum is prerequisite for the granting of the mining exploitation rights.